 Don’t worry though, it is really pretty infrequent (probably once a year or so for me).
 I think it is more often when you put bandit signs out on a regular basis.

 It’s not hard to tell when it’s a prank call.
-You can usually hear giggling in the background they always describe a real piece of junk house.
+You can usually hear giggling in the background they always describe a real piece-of-junk house.
 Which is funny, because that is exactly what we buy.
 But they take it overboard and say it has 23 bathrooms and 2 bedrooms.
 So silly.

 I love to just play along and see how long before they just give up.
 I’ll tell them I’m VERY interested and what is the address?
-How much you asking?
+How much are you asking?
 When can I see it?
 Is pier and beam or slab?
 Does it have knob and tube wiring? etc. etc.

 The other side of this is having fun with other investors.
 I usually don’t go very long between calls where I tell an investor that I have a horse for sale.
 I could have sworn their sign said they buy horses.